fb pixel code

 • Reveal areas of decay that may not be visible to the dentist’s eye

-• Uncover abscesses
+• Uncover dental abscesses

 • Find changes in the bone or root canals caused by infection